Sunflower Hearts: Attracting Small Garden Birds Naturally

 Q: Can sunflower hearts attract all types of birds?

-Q: How do I choose the right sunflower variety for bird feed?
+Q: How do I choose the right type of sunflower heart feeder?

 Sunflower hearts offer small garden birds high nutritional value, attracting them to feeders.
 These…….